makinacorpus/drupal-ucms/ucms_contrib/README.md

  * media and editorial content handling;
  * administrative UI for content and media using µDashboard;
- * user favorites cart;
  * editorial and media context panes;
  * CKEditor media integration.

 # Status

-## Todolist

- * [_] performance: lazy load carts with AJAX in pane when user open it
- * [_] reliability: allow to fallback content admin on database when Elastic search is not available

 ## Pending